On the invariants of finite groups arising in a topological quantum field theory

 \section{Preliminaries.}

-As noted in the introduction, the invariants $q_h(G)$ can be viewed as generalizations of the commuting probability $d(G)=k(G)/|G|$ first considered by Gustafson \cite{G73}.
+As noted in the introduction, the invariants $q_h(G)$ can be viewed as generalizations of the commuting probability $d(G)=k(G)/|G|$ first considered by Joseph \cite{J69,J77}, then by Gustafson~\cite{G73}.
 Our proofs are based on the extensive literature on this invariant.
 Our first lemma collects some of the facts that are already known.